luludak/FetaFix/README.md

 Set the global setting to `"model_repair_enabled": true`.
 Also, adjust the `model_repair_config` object to your needs, setting paths, options and settings for `Source` and `Target` models.

 ## Quick Demo:
+For a quick demo, follow the installation instructions above in order to install TVM and the rest of dependencies.
+Following this, download `MobileNetV2` v1.0 from the official TFLite repository, extract the `.pb` frozen graph file and rename it to `mobilenet_v2.pb`.

-Following proper installation, the current configuration is setup in order to automatically build `MobileNetV2` model in `TF` and convert it to `TFLite`.
+The current configuration is setup in order to automatically build `MobileNetV2` model in `TF` and convert it to `TFLite`.
 Following model build, it will perform fault localization and repair analysis, against the `Test` dataset.
 It will detect a `10%` discrepancy across model versions, which should repair completely after 1 cycle consisting 9 model modifications.
 Following repair, it should output the repaired model in ONNX format, along with some metadata files about the repair.

 ## CLOC:
 FetaFix was built on top of DeltaNN, but consists of over 2K LOC for its Fault Localization & Repair capabilities.